US rejects Ford, Mazda requests to avoid Takata recalls

 DETROIT (AP) — The U.S. government’s highway safety agency has rejected a request from Ford and Mazda to avoid recalling about 3 million vehicles with potentially dangerous Takata air bag inflators.

-The National Highway Traffic Safety Administration said Tuesday the ammonium nitrate propellant used to inflate the air bags is showing signs of decay and poses a safety risk.
+The National Highway Traffic Safety Administration said Tuesday the ammonium nitrate propellant used to inflate the driver’s air bags is showing signs of decay and poses a safety risk.

 The companies now have 30 days to give the agency a schedule to notify owners and begin the recalls.